databricks/reference-apps/logs_analyzer/chapter2/batch.md

 To support batch import of data on a Spark cluster, the data needs to be accessible by all machines on the cluster.
 Files that are only accessible on one worker machine and cannot be read by the others will cause failures.

-If you have a small dataset that can fit on one machine, you could manually copy your files onto all the nodes on your Spark cluster, perhaps using *rsync* to make that easier.
+If you have a small dataset that can fit on one machine, you could manually copy your files onto all the nodes on your Spark cluster, perhaps using `rsync` to make that easier.

-*NFS* or some other network file system makes sure all your machines can access the same files without require you to copy the files around.
+**NFS** or some other network file system makes sure all your machines can access the same files without requiring you to copy the files around.
 But NFS isn't fault tolerant to machine failures and if your dataset is too big to fit on one NFS volume - you'd have to store the data on multiple volumes and figure out which volume a particular file is on - which could get cumbersome.

-HDFS and S3 are great file systems for massive datasets - built to store a lot of data and give all the machines on the cluster access to those files, while still being fault tolerant.
+**HDFS** and **S3** are great file systems for massive datasets - built to store a lot of data and give all the machines on the cluster access to those files, while still being fault tolerant.
 We give a few more tips on running Spark with these file systems since they are recommended.